 Teachers & Administrators

 At T4T, we sincerely appreciate how busy teachers and administrators are.
 That's why our programs don't require significant time from teachers or administrators in order to work well.
 Our mission is to empower student leaders and we invest a lot of time working directly with student groups to organize our various workshops in community centers and at senior citizen residences and meal-sites.
-Each and every school that works with T4T to organize a group of active student volunteers will become eligible to receive up to $1000 in scholarships per chapter!
-For more information about the scholarship process, feel free to email our Program Manager, or visit our scholarship page HERE.

 Though the student-led chapters don't necessarily require a lot of time investment, we always strive to find a faculty adviser at each school with whom we can share our passion and who can assist our students.
 No matter how much "extra" time you may have, there are various ways to support our programs and students: